 Over ten months later, the Collective is still going strong, meeting 2-3 times per month, documenting the emotions and experiences around the virus.
 Currently, we have about 200 collaborative Haiku.

+The unique piece is that each line is written by a different person so every Haiku has three authors!
+Each week, we write a multi-stanza Haiku called a Ku-Ren.
 Some of these poetic nuggets are funny, others thoughtful, and all reflect how collectively we’re experiencing and processing these very strange times.
 It’s awesome how such a small group of words can be bring such comfort.

 "Y'all inspire me!!" ~ Ashley Longshore

 Haiku Happiness parties enabled everyone to draw inspiration from a fabulous piece of art and discuss their observations and thoughts.
 Those words were used as a jumping off point to create a Ku-Ren - a multi-stanza Haiku where each line is written by a different person.
 One Haiku - Three Authors! staci then took the Ku-Ren and designed a new piece of art using both the original work and the poetry.

 "So beautiful!" ~ Harper Henry

 Below are some examples of what we've created!